arsalaninam/PVSimulator/README.md

 ## Choose your favorite IDE

-Unzip the zipped folder named as Homework.
 Open it on your favorite IDE, some famous IDEs for Python based applications are Visual Code studio and PyCharm.
 You can download it from the following URLs respectively.

 https://code.visualstudio.com/download